 10. The Temptation (Morality Story: Right vs. Wrong)

-In morality stories about the forces of good versus evil or right versus wrong, the inciting incident often involves some kind of temptation of the protagonist, asking them to betray their conscience for the sake of some benefit or greater good.
+Morality stories are about the forces of good versus evil or right versus wrong, so the inciting incident often involves some kind of temptation of the protagonist, asking them to betray their conscience for the sake of some benefit or greater good.

 Examples include: